Purplecannon/footnote/doc/WeeklyProgress.md

 - Finished up Figma screens and showed my work to the team.
 - Created HTML/CSS for the Sign in and Login Screens
 - Showed team during weekly meeting and gathered feedback on the screens (getting rid of forgot password)

+#### Elainie K.

+- Took a break from research/implementation due to personal reasons
+- Communicated clearly with team and re-assigned roles temporarily

+#### Lauren Y.

+- Updated Schedule and divided schedule by person
+- Further clarified project page UI and button orders

 ---